Chiral numerical renormalization group: Introduction

 Here we overcome this obstacle by mapping the bath to two coupled Wilson chains, or a \textit{Wilson ladder}, as depicted in Fig.\,\ref{fig:Intro-Wilson-Ladder}.
 We note that the resulting structure is formally a particular case of a channel mixing bath \citep{liuQuantumImpuritiesChannel2016}.
 However, due to oscillatory terms which typically arise in two-impurity systems, the procedure introduced in Ref.\,\citep{liuQuantumImpuritiesChannel2016} would face technical difficulties for a two-impurity problem.
-We therefore introduce an alternative derivation of the Wilson ladder.
-By exploiting particle-hole symmetry in the bath we can nullify cross links in the ladder, as well as onsite energies, and enforce a real Hamiltonian.
+Similar problems are also expected for a derivation based on open Wilson chains \citep{bruognoloOpenWilsonChains2017}.
+In this work, we therefore introduce an alternative derivation of the Wilson ladder.
+By exploiting PT (inversion + time reversal) symmetry, we enforce a real Hamiltonian, and together with particle-hole symmetry in the bath, we can nullify both onsite energies and crosslinks in the ladder.
 We then demonstrate that the Wilson-ladder structure correctly captures the distance between the two impurities, with a transition from two weakly coupled chains at high energies (or short wavelengths), to an effective single chain at low energies (or long wavelengths).
 Considering each ladder level as an enlarged effective site along a Wilson chain, we can proceed with iterative diagonalization by standard NRG procedure.

 We test the mapping on two resonant levels coupled at different locations to a spinless chiral channel.
-Such a non-interacting system can be solved exactly both in the continuum limit (of the chiral channel) and after discretization, and so serves as an excellent benchmark for the method.
+Such a noninteracting system can be solved exactly both in the continuum limit (of the chiral channel) and after discretization, and so serves as an excellent benchmark for the method.
 We find that thermodynamic quantities are accurately captured at all temperatures, and that most features of zero-temperature spectral properties are also captured.
-However, some of the (exact) spectral quantities exhibit oscillations at a frequency corresponding to the distance between the impurities, which by construction cannot be captured by a logarithmic discretization procedure.
-Still, we find that we do successfully capture the envelope of the oscillations.
+However, some of the (exact) spectral quantities exhibit oscillations at a frequency corresponding to the interimpurity distance, which by construction cannot be captured by a logarithmic discretization procedure.
+Still, we find that we do successfully reproduce the envelope of the oscillations.
 This implies that static temperature-dependent correlation functions are successfully captured at low temperatures, while at high temperatures, for which the correlations should drop to zero exponentially, we get artificial oscillations around zero.